whoismanoj/Team8-Company-Bankruptcy-Prediction-Mini-Project-DSAI/Readme.md

 ### 1. Introduction

 This is a project for Nanyang Technological Unviersity Singapore on SC1015 module (i.e. Introduction to Data Science and Artificial Intelligence).
-In this project, we chose to explore various machine learning models to predict the sucess of a company.
+In this project, we chose to explore various machine learning models to predict the success of a company.

 ### 2. Problem Formulation